(Last updated Jan 2018)

-I was a rapid cycler – which means that without medication I spent about one week mildly manic and one week depressed, with no periods of normality.
-Separate from the being either manic or depressed, living on a two week cycle where I was alternately efficient or incapable was quite enough to drive me crazy.
+I am a rapid cycler – which means that without medication I spend about one week mildly manic and one week depressed, with no periods of normality.
+Separate from being either manic or depressed, living on a two week cycle where I was alternately efficient or incapable was quite enough to drive me crazy.
 Though I learned to live with it (the two week cycle that is, not the being crazy part).

 My depression cycles are another matter.
-Until two years ago in 2014, I’ve never found anything that could pull me out of a depression episode – none of the antidepressants work.
+Before 2017, I’d never found anything that could pull me out of a depression episode – none of the antidepressants work.
 But because my depression cycles were short, I would usually live with them, miss 1-3 days work during the worst part of the cycle, and come out of it a few days later.

 Things changed though.
 Somewhere in late 2005 and early 2006, the patterns of my mood cycles changed.
 The depression episodes started to get milder, but they lasted longer – sometimes measured in weeks or occasionally months instead of days.
 And unfortunately the change interfered with the efficacy of the Wellbutrin and it stopped working well.